Every time I go to any of my doctors, they make various comments insinuating the same general thing: I, and my child, are healthy.

 - Freezer meals.
 I love having a few freezer meals 100% prepared in the freezer!
 Pinterest is a great resource.
 If you have a large family, try some frozen casseroles in disposable baking dishes.
 Cover the dish with foil and use a sharpie to write the temp and cook time on top.
 One of my favorite freezer meals is my Breakfast Egg Sausage Burritos!
 Every month I make the filling in bulk and freeze them in little baggies.
 I generally don’t have the motivation to dirty the kitchen and make a decent breakfast – I would rather grab a bagel or cereal.
 But when the filling is just sitting in the freezer waiting to be defrosted, what excuse do I have?

 - Prepare healthy options each week to prevent excuses.
 Each week I like to prep a few things that can be sitting in the fridge for when cravings get the best of me.
-I’ll dice and slice veggies for salad toppings and snacks, make a veggie dip and fruit dip ready to go, and some granola bars for to-go breakfasts.
+I’ll dice and slice veggies for salad toppings and snacks, make a veggie dip and fruit dip ready to go, and some granola bars or energy bites for to-go breakfasts.

 - Mix up your meal plans.
 I never expect myself to make a huge meal every evening.
 If you don’t have lots of motivation, hate cooking or have a very busy lifestyle, that probably isn’t a practical expectation for you either.
 Not meeting your own expectations can be a BIG cause of depression and frustration for anyone.
 I usually plan 2-3 real balanced meals every week.
 I make sure I have all the ingredients when I write my grocery list.
 Then I choose 2-3 easy meals and then plan on one evening of leftovers.
 With this kind of meal planning, it leaves room for plans to change.
 If I’m not feeling good one day, I can mix things up.
 Some nights we just have salad, bean dip or popcorn and apples.
 This keeps me from getting exhausted and irritated with cooking and meal planning.